How to Protect Your Newborn Against COVID-19

 One question that’s top of mind for many new and expecting moms: is breastfeeding considered safe right now?
 So far, research has not shown that the coronavirus can be transmitted through breast milk, which is good news for nursing moms.
 One study published in The Lancet analyzed the breast milk of nine women with confirmed cases of COVID-19 and found no evidence of the virus in their milk.
 While it’s not known for certain whether mothers with COVID-19 can spread the virus via breast milk, it is known that breastfeeding can provide babies with important nutrition and protection against many illnesses, Ganjian says, so it’s still recommended for healthy moms.

 If you are experiencing COVID-19-related symptoms, UNICEF says it’s still okay to breastfeed, considering the considerable benefits of breastfeeding and the insignificant role nursing plays in the transmission of other respiratory viruses.
-However, you should take certain precautions, such as wearing a mask during nursing sessions and washing your hands before and after touching baby.
+However, you should take certain precautions, such as wearing a multi-layered mask (or two, one cloth and one surgical) during nursing sessions and washing your hands before and after touching baby.
 If you’re pumping breast milk, the CDC recommends washing your hands before touching your breast pump and bottle parts, cleaning all parts that come into contact with milk after each use, and consider having someone else who’s feeling healthy give baby the bottle of expressed milk.

 So you’ve given birth and are ready to head home from the hospital.
 Congrats!
 But how can you best protect your newborn during the trip home?
 The safest option is to bring baby home in your own car, if you have one.
 “That’s the best way, so you’re not sharing germs,” Ganjian says.
 If you don’t have your own car and you have the financial means, renting a car to take your family home is another good option, he adds.